Hirst’s flagship Tate Modern exhibition flounces on

 Damien Hirst’s overblown justifications are all a part of the pitch.
 The fact of the matter is, his work sells and his shows sell out.
 Perhaps this is why his ideas, processes and aesthetic have been endlessly recycled since he was a student.
 Coca-Cola haven’t changed their packaging much since 1915, so why should Hirst?

-Damien Hirst: Tate Modern, London, 4th April – 9th September 2012.
-More information here.
+Damien Hirst is at Tate Modern, London, from 4th April until 9th September 2012.
+For further information or to book visit the gallery’s website here.